alfredapp/1password-workflow/README.md

 ## Instructions

+This Workflow is for 1Password 8.
+For older versions, see Alfred Preferences → Features → 1Password.

 Use `1p` to interact with your 1Password items.

 On first run you’ll need to set up your account with 1Password’s official command-line tool.
 Your terminal will open and guide you through the process.